J. HURLEY AND ROBERTA HAGOOD

 The new Congregational Church building at Sixth and Lyon streets was dedicated in 1874.
 The congregation no longer needed the Brittingham Hall for money-making purposes but the hall was still in constant use by a variety of entertainers.

-Page 4 of 4 - Many traveling groups engaged the hall on their own.
+Many traveling groups engaged the hall on their own.
 Minstrel shows were popular, The Dupree groups appeared many times.
 Prominent actors of the day, including Lawrence Barrett, Alf Burnett, Robert McWade and others , drew large audiences to the dramas in which they performed.

 Brittingham Hall met a need for much of the entertainment of the town.